 Skip to main content

-Multistep Synthesis
+Introduction to Multistep Synthesis

 One of the most challenging aspects of learning organic chemistry is devising sequences of reactions that will lead from a designated starting compound to a desired product compound.
 This problem is an introduction to the planning of multistep syntheses.
 For use, you have six reactant compounds (A through F); and eight reagents (1 through 8), shown below.